brittancreek/walker/README.md

-# walker - a tool for the urban navigator
+# walker - a guide for the urban navigator